utreexo/biptreexo/utreexo-accumulator-bip.md

 Both the Verification and Deletion operations depend on the Calculate Roots function.

 - Inputs:
-  - The total number of leaves added to the accumulator state.
+  - `acc.numleaves`.
   - `[]hash` that are the hashes for the `proof.targets`.
   - `proof`.

 The passed in `[]hash` and `proof.targets` should be in the same order.
 The element at index i in []hashes should be the hash for element at index i in `proof.targets`.
-Otherwise the returned calculated_roots will be invalid.
+Otherwise the returned roots will be invalid.

 The calculate roots algorithm is defined as CalculateRoots(numleaves, `[]hash`, `proof`) -> calculated_roots:

 - Check if length of `proof.targets` is equal to the length of `[]hash`.
 Return early if they're not equal.
-- map proof.targets to their hash.
+- map `proof.targets` to their hash.
-- Sort proof.targets.
+- Sort `proof.targets`.
-- Loop until proof.targets are empty:
+- Loop until `proof.targets` are empty:
-  - Pop off the first target in proof.targets.
-Pop off the associated hash as well.
+  - Pop off the first target in `proof.targets`.
+Pop off the associated `hash` as well.
-  - If the the target is a root, we append to the calculated_roots vector and continue.
+  - If the the target is a root, we append the current position's `hash` to the calculated_roots vector and continue.
-  - Check if the next target in proof.targets is the right sibling of the current target.
+  - Check if the next target in `proof.targets` is the right sibling of the current target.
 If it is, grab its hash as the sibling hash.
-Otherwise the next hash in proof.proof is the sibling hash.
+Otherwise the next hash in `proof.proof` is the sibling hash.
+Raise error if `proof.proof` is empty.
   - Figure out if the sibling hash is on the left or the right.
-  - Apply *parent_hash* to the target hash and the sibling hash with regards to their positioning.
+  - Apply *parent_hash* to the current position's `hash` and the sibling `hash` with regards to their positioning.
   - Calculate parent position.
-  - Insert parent position into the sorted proof.targets.
+  - Insert parent position into the sorted `proof.targets`.
   - Map parent hash to the parent position.
 - Return calculated_roots